pchalamet/FiberTask/README.md

 FiberTask is a user land scheduler based on fibers (cooperative scheduling).
+Useful to implement true coroutines in native process :-)
-It is designed to handle hundreds of cooperatives tasks without standard threads overhead.
+It is designed to handle hundreds of cooperatives tasks without threads overhead.

 FiberTask is a C++ library with C-bindings.